NicolasLagaillardie/mpst_rust_github/artifact.md

 ```sh
 cargo test --examples --all-features --workspace # Test all examples
 ```
+The above command may take up to 15 min.

 5. Run the benchmarks from Figure 2

 ```sh
 cargo test --benches --all-features --workspace # Test all benchmarks
 ```
+The above command may take up to 15 min.

 __Note__:
 The commands from steps 3-5 can be ran all together with: